N8Brooks/media_analysis/investigation/README.md

 to include very much information it was removed.
 Although it could increase accuracy, there is the possibility that leaving casing as is would cause the model to not recognize a token it has seen before.
-This is especially important given the limited size of the dataset.
+This is especially important given the limited size of the datasets.

 ## Hashing Vectorizer - stop_words